rentpath/pinball_wizard/README.md

 ## Manually Activating and Testing Features

-pinball automatically hooks up a url param named `?optly_FEATURE_NAME`.
+pinball automatically hooks up a url param named `?pinball_FEATURE_NAME`.
 Just append it and pinball will fire the correct activated events.

 When you need to test a specific feature, there are two ways to activate it: